sohamray19/distilBertNQ/README.md

 insights.
 * I would try to minimize re-allocations in my code to speed up operation
 * I would learn and experiment with distributed training techniques.

-## Potential Improvements to Performance with hardware
+## Potential improvements to performance with hardware
 * Gradient Accumulation.
 I tried doing it with my current code but couldn't get around the resource exhaustion(OOM) error.
 Additionally, it makes more sense to use gradient accumulation with multiple GPU's.
 * With better hardware, I would have more time, allowing me to try out different combinations of hyperparameters and transformers models.